agracey/devtoolsblog/content/reviews/pipelines/tekton.md

 I've been using Kubernetes for a while now so I personally liked the tight integration with the platform and working with CRDs (and YAML) was not a new concept.
 Depending on your background (and how you think about CI/CD), you might count that as a Pro or Con.
 Also, prior to this review, I had not used the CLI.
 I typically disagree with each tool offering it's own CLI.

+My experience with Tekton has been very positive with only a few expections.
+One of my main complaints is that there was a architectural change at somepoint in the not to distant past that broke a lot of 3rd party documentation.
+This is a problem shared by a lot of earlier stage projects and I hope that as it moves forward, the

 ## Design

+(TODO: rethink this section?)

 Tekton has a bit of a "nesting doll" of ideas that are used to build useful pipelines.